Phlip/Morelia/docs/programmers.rst

            |  99.00 | Kuantan, Malaysia      | 55.00 |   no  |
            | 101.00 | Tierra del Fuego       | 55.00 |   no  |

 That Scenario will unroll into a series of scenarios, each with one value from the table inserted into their placeholders `<total>`, `<destination>`, and `<rapid>`.
 So this step method will receive each line in the "destination" column:

 .. code-block:: python

     def step_the_order_will_ship_to_(self, location):
         r'the order will ship to (.*)'

 (And observe that naming the placeholder the same as the method argument is a *reeeally* good idea, but naturally unenforceable.)

-MV will take each line of the table, and construct a complete test case out of the Scenario steps, running `setUp()` and `tearDown()` around them.
+Morelia Viridis will take each line of the table, and construct a complete test case out of the Scenario steps, running `setUp()` and `tearDown()` around them.

 When
 ----

 The other step keywords (Given, And, Then, etc.) are cosmetic, to permit good grammar.
 They are all aliases for Step.
 The committee may eventually find specific uses for them.

 The `When` keyword, however, is special.
 When a Scenario contains more than one When, Morelia splits it up into one Scenario for each When block, and runs each one separately.
 So the following two Feature details are equivalent...

 .. code-block:: cucumber